Updated February 5, 2026

 As a result, The Gradient designed an onboarding process that didn’t require users to provide checking account information.
 This eliminated many of the hurdles banking apps face during onboarding.

 “The main point is for [users] to provide their identity,” Skrypnyk said when describing the app’s introductory steps.
-Not asking for checking account details helped The Gradient create a sense of trust.
+Not asking for checking account details helped The Gradient build trust.

 Although building a secure interface should always be a part of app development, you may not have much control over security protocols if you’re a UX or UI designer.
 In that case, your job is to make the app look secure.